jaspector

 Best contact windows: 7:30 AM to 9:00 AM or 2:30 PM to 3:30 PM

-Typical inspection sequence: Permit issued, then work starts, inspections are requested as phases complete, and a final inspection is required before certificate of occupancy.
+Typical sequence: Permit issued, then work starts, inspections are requested as phases complete, and a final inspection is required before certificate of occupancy.

-Do I need a building permit in unincorporated Granville County, NC?
+01 Do I need a building permit in unincorporated Granville County, NC?

 Required for new construction, alterations, modifications to existing residential and non-residential buildings, decks, above-ground pools, and most accessory structures; shingles-only replacement does not require a building permit.

-How much does a building permit cost in unincorporated Granville County, NC?
+02 How much does a building permit cost in unincorporated Granville County, NC?

+Building permit fees in unincorporated Granville County, NC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $55.
 Plan check fee: $375 for commercial remodel/addition plan review; other plan review fees vary by permit type..

-How do I apply for a building permit in unincorporated Granville County, NC?
+03 How do I apply for a building permit in unincorporated Granville County, NC?

-1. Obtain zoning permit or zoning exemption/interior exemption from the proper zoning authority.
+To apply for a building permit in unincorporated Granville County, NC, follow these steps: 1.
+Obtain zoning permit or zoning exemption/interior exemption from the proper zoning authority.
 2. Obtain Fire Marshal approval when required for the project.
 3. Prepare plans and required copies for the project type.
 4. Complete the building permit application.
 5. Pay the plan review fee and submit documents online, by email, or in person.
 6. County staff reviews the application and issues the permit if complete.

-How long does it take to get a building permit in unincorporated Granville County, NC?
+04 How long does it take to get a building permit in unincorporated Granville County, NC?

-What work is exempt from building permits in unincorporated Granville County, NC?
+05 What work is exempt from building permits in unincorporated Granville County, NC?

-How do I schedule a building inspection in unincorporated Granville County, NC?
+06 How do I schedule a building inspection in unincorporated Granville County, NC?

-Inspections can be scheduled via: Granville County Inspections.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Granville County, NC via: Granville County Inspections.
 Call ahead; scheduling varies by inspector.
 Reinspection fees must be paid before the final inspection can be scheduled..